Maori Trade Marks Advisory Committee

 Whether the Trade Marks Act goes far enough to protect Maori rights remains a matter of debate and there is no doubt that legislation and case law in this area will continue to evolve.
 Here at Baldwins we are committed to promoting the individuality of products in a way that respects New Zealand culture and heritage.
 If you have any questions about how a trade mark may impact the rights of others, please do not hesitate to contact us.

-This article was written with assistance from Lucy Hopman
+This article was written by Sue Ironside and Lucy Hopman